On LASSO for Predictive Regression: Empirical Application

 Table \ref{tab:welch-goyal-mpae-rmpse} quantifies the forecast error in terms of the out-of-sample RMPSE (root MPSE) and mean predicted absolute error (MPAE) $E\left[\left|y_{n}-\hat{y}_{n}\right|\right]$.
-In addition to OLS which involves all variables without any screening, we include random walk with drift (RWwD), i.e. the historical average of the excess returns, $\hat{y}_{n+1}=\frac{1}{n}\sum_{i}^{n}y_{i}$, as another benchmark that utilizes no information from regressors at all.
-The results show that OLS loses in the short horizon whereas RWwD suffers in the long horizon, indicating ineffectiveness of either the all-in or all-out approach.
-Variable screening is essential for a balanced performance in this empirical example.
-Among the LASSO methods, in general Alasso and TAlasso forecast more precisely than the conventional Plass/Slasso.
-In particular, when the horizon is $h=2$ or $h=3$, TAlasso can achieve the smallest RMPSE and Alasso is also stronger than the Plasso and Slasso by a substantial margin.
+In addition to OLS, which includes all of the variables without any screening, we include random walk with drift (RWwD), i.e., the historical average of the excess returns, $\hat{y}_{n}=(n-1)^{-1}\sum_{i=1}^{n-1}y_{i}$, as another benchmark that utilizes no information from regressors.
+The results show that OLS loses in the short horizon, whereas RWwD suffers in the long horizon, indicating the ineffectiveness of the all-in and all-out approaches.
+Variable screening is essential for balanced performance in this empirical example.
+Alasso/TAlasso forecasts are more precise than Plasso/Slasso in general.
+When the horizon is $h=2$ or $h=3$, TAlasso can achieve the smallest RMPSE, and Alasso is stronger than Plasso and Slasso by a substantial margin.
 The results are robust when the tuning parameters are chosen by either CV or BIC.

-There is an exceptional case of $h=1$ with 15-year rolling window.
-Alasso fails to foresee the recovery trend after the financial crisis in 2008, and another round of Alasso further worsens TAlasso.
-As shown in Figure \ref{fig:koo_trend}, when $h=1$ Plasso's forecast happens to coincide with the movement of the realization during the recovery period after 2008 whereas Alasso/TAlasso swings to the opposite direction.
-While large deviation exacerbates RMPSE, under MPAE the gap in this case between Plasso and Alasso/TAlasso is narrowed or even reversed.
-Under the 10-year rolling window, all methods encounter difficulty around the financial crisis, and the difference between TAlasso and Slasso is negligible.
-Thus we view the unsatisfactory RMPSE of Alasso/TAlasso here as an adverse case under the specific rolling window.
+There is an exceptional case of $h=1$ with a 15-year rolling window.
+In this particular instance, Alasso fails to foresee the recovery trend after the financial crisis in 2008, and another round of Alasso further worsens TAlasso.
+As shown in Figure \ref{fig:koo_trend}, when $h=1$, Plasso's forecast coincides with the movement of the realization during the recovery period after 2008, whereas Alasso/TAlasso moves in the opposite direction.
+Whereas large deviation exacerbates RMPSE, under MPAE, the gap between Plasso and Alasso/TAlasso in this case is narrowed or even reversed.
+Under the 10-year rolling window, all of the methods encounter difficulty around the financial crisis, and the difference between TAlasso and Slasso is negligible.
+Thus, we view the unsatisfactory RMPSE of Alasso/TAlasso here as an adverse case under the specific rolling window.